 Table 9.
-PFOS Main Immune Effects Summary Table Category of Immune Immune Confidence Ratings in the Body of Evidence Level of Evidence in the Body of Evidence Response Outcomes Human Animal Human Animal Hazard Conclusion Immunosuppression Antibody response Moderate High Moderate High Presumed to be an Immune Hazard to Humans
+PFOS Main Immune Effects Summary Table Category of Confidence e Ratings in Immune Immune the Body of Evidence the Body of Evidence Response Outcomes Human Animal Human Animal I Hazard Conclusion

 Risk of Bias Considerations

 Risk-of-bias ratings of all of the individual studies for all questions are available in Appendix 3.
 The risk of bias of individual studies in the body of evidence and for the body of evidence as a whole was considered in developing the confidence ratings for each health effect.
 The key risk-of-bias questions (e.g., confounding, exposure characterization, and outcome assessment for human studies) are discussed in the consideration of the body of evidence for each health effect.
 Although no study was excluded based on concerns for risk of bias, confidence conclusions were considered with and without high risk of bias studies (e.g., studies rating probably high or definitively high risk of bias for two key risk-of-bias questions) to assess the impact of the high risk of bias studies.